-The following discussion and analysis presents the more significant factors affecting the Corporation's financial condition as of December 31, 2013 and 2012 and results of operations for each of the years in the three-year period ended December 31, 2013.
+The following discussion and analysis presents the more significant factors affecting the Corporation's financial condition as of December 31, 2014 and 2013 and results of operations for each of the years in the three-year period ended December 31, 2014.
 This discussion and analysis should be read in conjunction with the Corporation's consolidated financial statements, notes thereto and other financial information appearing elsewhere in this report.
-The Corporation acquired a Houston-based insurance agency specializing in commercial lines insurance products during 2013, a human resources consulting firm in the Houston market area, with offices in Dallas and Austin, in 2012 and an insurance agency in the San Antonio market area in 2011.
+The Corporation acquired WNB Bancshares, Inc., a privately-held bank holding company located in Odessa, Texas ("WNB") during 2014, a Houston-based insurance agency specializing in commercial lines insurance products during 2013 and a human resources consulting firm in the Houston market area, with offices in Dallas and Austin, in 2012.
 All of the Corporation's acquisitions during the reported periods were accounted for as purchase transactions, and as such, their related results of operations are included from the date of acquisition, though none of these acquisitions had a significant impact on the Corporation's financial statements during their respective reporting periods.